The Other Kuta

 As might be expected, the villages are quite poor, but the people seem happy, and genuinely welcome tourists and their cameras.
 In the weaving village, we actually had a guide walk us around and show us how the whole village was preparing for a wedding ceremony.
 We saw the women preparing to cook a giant pot of coconut rice, and the guide even offered us some of the freshly ground coconut from his sweaty fingers.
 Unable to think of any polite way to decline, we take a taste and say a silent prayer that we still have some antibiotics back at the hotel.

-Walking around the hut where all this preparation is taking place, our next stop is where the five sweaty men are actually preparing the coconut by kneading it with their bare hands to remove the outer skin and break it into smaller pieces.
+are actually preparing the coconut by kneading it with their bare hands to remove the outer skin and break it into smaller pieces.
 On the off-chance anyone from Sukara village reads this, you may want to think about reversing the order of the tour.
 Nevertheless, we find a fabric we are reasonably pleased with and are soon headed off with a reminder of our visit to the village (I suspect we’ll have another reminder tonight, but the fabric will last longer).

 Our last scheduled stop is the town of Kuta, which bears no resemblance whatsoever to its counterpart on Bali.
 The Kuta on Lombok sits on a long, white sand beach, which currently is almost completely barren of any development (the only hotel of consequence is a Novotel).
 During the few hours we spend here, I think we could count the number of people we see on a single hand.
 It feels totally remote and completely undisturbed.
 Apparently there are plans for a number of new developments, like Hilton and Ritz-Carlton, as Kuta is quite close to where the new airport is being built, so sadly, in the not too distant future this beach will look like so many others in Bali.